 Meet our Members

-Heather Barton AM - Secretary, Image and Marketing
+Heather Barton AM - President 2023/2024 Rotary Year Image and Marketing

 My interest in Rotary goes back to 1999 when I was nominated to join the Rotary Club of Melbourne.
 Since moving permanently to the Peninsula and taking up work in Community Centres on the Southern Peninsula, my membership was transferred to Rosebud-Rye in October 2015.

 My life in Rotary has focussed almost entirely on Community Service, with involvement in projects to address homelessness, poverty and assistance for disadvantaged young Victorians.
 Currently, I am enjoying the role of Secretary and involvement in Marketing/Image and Communications.